WOLFRAM

 The default contour style is a partially transparent line:

-Use dashed, black contour lines:
+Use dashed, opaque contour lines:

 Use None to suppress contour lines: